vita-epfl/ttt-plus-plus/cifar/README.md

 ### Pre-trained Models

-The checkpoint of the pre-train Resnet-50 can be downloaded (214MB) using the following command:
+The checkpoints of pre-train Resnet-50 can be downloaded (214MB) using the following command:

 ```bash
 mkdir -p results/cifar10_joint_resnet50 && cd results/cifar10_joint_resnet50